single

 Using Inner Subqueries in the FROM Section

-An inner subquery creates a table with which we then perform operations in the outer query.
+An inner subquery creates a table with which you then perform operations in the outer query.

-From this, we can conclude that we can also use an inner query within the FROM section to select something from this table.
+From this, you can conclude that you can also use an inner query within the FROM section to select something from this table.

-Let's consider an example where we need to work with employees whose salary is above a certain value.
-But instead of a WHERE clause, we will use an inner query:
+Consider an example where you need to work with employees whose salary is above a certain value.
+But instead of a WHERE clause, you should use an inner query:

-We've created a new table using an inner subquery with which we can work and gather information.
+A new table has been created using an inner subquery with which you can work and gather information.

 Notice that for such a table, it's essential to provide an alias.